The World doesn’t Revolve Around Me?

 How can you incorporate more movement into your life?

 5) Practice Meditation

-There are no excesses.
-Meditation needs to happen on a daily basis.
+There are no excesses; meditation needs to happen daily.

 “Suppose you read about a pill you could take once a day to reduce anxiety and increase your contentment.
 Would you take it?”
 Haidt inquires.
 “Suppose further that the pill had a great variety of side effects, all of them good: increased self-esteem, empathy and trust; it even improves memory.
 Suppose, finally, that the pill is all-natural and costs nothing.
 Now would you take it?
 The pill exists.
 It is called meditation.”

-There are so many options to choose from.
-Try different techniques, and remember you can’t fail at meditation.
+There are so many options to choose from; try different techniques, and remember you can’t fail meditation.
 From my understanding, mediation is not about turning your thoughts off but instead becoming a non-judgmental observer.
-Do your research.
+So do your research.
 If you find a technique that resonates with you, give it at least 21 days before moving on to something else.

 6) Find Joy

 I love hiking and being outdoors, exploring the woods, climbing the mountains.
-My whole world was crumbled when I couldn’t walk, but I also love to read.
+My whole World was crumbled when I couldn’t walk, but I also love to read.
 During my debilitating injury, I’ve discovered audiobooks.
-My grief dissipated as Douglass Adams told me about life, the universe, and everything else…I am a big science-fiction fan.
-What makes your heart smile?
+My grief dissipated as Douglass Adams told me about life, the universe, and everything else…I a big science-fiction fan.
+So what makes your heart smile?
 Whether it is walking in the park, dancing, or reading a good book.
 Allocate some time in your schedule for this activity.

 To conclude, life can really kick you in the knee sometimes.